 - Spend the day soaking in the hot springs of the Boiling River.

-- Aside from visiting during the off-season, there are a few simple things you can do to avoid the crowds and have a better view of the park.
+- Aside from visiting during the off-season, you can do a few simple things to avoid the crowds and have a better view of the park.
 It only takes a little forethought.

-- Early morning and late afternoon are the busiest times to visit Yellowstone, so getting there as soon as possible will provide you with easy access to the sights you want to see.
+- Early morning and late afternoon are the busiest times to visit Yellowstone, so getting there as soon as possible will provide easy access to the sights you want to see.

 - Choose from a variety of hidden, secret, and lesser-known attractions.
 Hundreds of thousands of geysers, hydrothermal features, and natural landmarks can be found in Yellowstone.
-Choose a couple of lesser-known attractions and you’ll have easy access to some of the park’s more unusual elements.
+Choose a few lesser-known attractions, and you’ll have easy access to some of the park’s more unusual elements.

 - Hike to a higher vantage point.
 While most of Yellowstone’s features may be seen up close and personal, a handful can be seen from a higher vantage point.
-Hiking the Fairy Falls track, for example, will bring you right up to the Grand Prismatic Spring.
+For example, hiking the Fairy Falls track will bring you to the Grand Prismatic Spring.

 Yellowstone National Park is one of the most beautiful wilderness places in the United States.
 The park is mostly administered as wilderness and spans more than 2.2 million acres with more than 900 km of hiking paths.
 A permit is not required for day hiking.

-The Mud Volcano thermal area is the bison centre, and this large valley is slightly north of the Lake area.
-Herds of them can often be seen grazing and relaxing along the Yellowstone River, which passes through the park.
+The Mud Volcano thermal area is the bison center, and this large valley is slightly north of the Lake area.
+Herds can often be seen grazing and relaxing along the Yellowstone River, which passes through the park.
 Coyotes, ducks, grizzly bears, and wolves can all be found there.

-Stop at one of the park’s many pullouts and overlooks to look for wildlife, or hike the Mary Mountain Trail for a chance to see wildlife in the wild.
+Stop at one of the park’s many pullouts and overlooks to look for wildlife, or hike the Mary Mountain Trail to see wildlife in the wild.

-The National Park Service is in charge of nine tourist centres and museums, as well as historical structures and many of the other 2,000 structures.
-National Historic Landmarks such as the Old Faithful Inn, erected between 1903 and 1904, and the entire Fort Yellowstone, i.e. the Mammoth Hot Springs Historic District, are among these structures.
+The National Park Service oversees nine tourist centers, museums, historical structures, and many other 2,000 structures.
+National Historic Landmarks such as the Old Faithful Inn, erected between 1903 and 1904, and the entire Fort Yellowstone, i.e., the Mammoth Hot Springs Historic District, are among these structures.

-Fort Yellowstone offers a historical and educational tour that covers the history of the National Park Service as well as the park’s creation.
-During the summer, there are several campfire events, guided walks, and other interpretive presentations offered, as well as on a limited basis during other seasons.
+Fort Yellowstone offers a historical and educational tour covering the history of the National Park Service and the park’s creation.
+During the summer, several campfire events, guided walks, and other interpretive presentations are offered, as well as on a limited basis during other seasons.

 Visitors were allowed, and often even urged, to feed the bears in the park’s early years.
 Visitors flocked to the opportunity to snap photos with the bears, who had trained to beg for food.
 Each year, this resulted in several human injuries.

-West Yellowstone, Montana; Cody, Wyoming; Red Lodge, Montana; Ashton, Idaho; and Gardiner, Montana are all close by.
+West Yellowstone, Montana; Cody, Wyoming; Red Lodge, Montana; Ashton, Idaho; and Gardiner, Montana, are nearby.
 Bozeman, Montana; Billings, Montana; Jackson, Wyoming; Cody, Wyoming; or Idaho Falls, Idaho are the closest airports.
 The closest significant urban region is Salt Lake City, which is 320 miles to the south.

-Yellowstone enables tours to be guided by private, licenced outfitters who have been granted permission to operate in the park.
+Yellowstone enables tours to be guided by private, licensed outfitters who have been granted permission to operate in the park.
 Day trips are available from some outfitters, and guided overnight backcountry expeditions are available from others.
-At Tower Roosevelt and Canyon, Yellowstone National Park Lodges also provides one- to two-hour horseback rides.
+Yellowstone National Park Lodges also provides one- to two-hour horseback rides at Tower Roosevelt and Canyon.

-People are allowed to bring their own livestock into the park.
+People are allowed to bring their livestock into the park.
 The keys to a successful trip are planning and preparation.
-You must follow all stock packing laws, which include carrying documentation of a negative Coggins Test for each of your animals, whether you are going for a day ride or camping overnight.
+You must follow all stock packing laws, including carrying documentation of a negative Coggins Test for each of your animals, whether going for a day ride or camping overnight.

 The Lamar Valley, located in the park’s northeastern portion along the Lamar River, is known as America’s Serengeti because of its enormous and easy-to-see concentrations of large animals.